Horizon-test-org/horizon-sdv-tst/README.md

 * Infrastructure provisioned via CLI or GitHub Actions.

 ## Exercise #2 - Setup and Usage (WIP)
-This section covers the steps to be followed for successfully provisioning the insfracture along with other required tools and its configuration.
+This section covers the steps to be followed for successfully provisioning the infrastructure along with other required tools and its configuration.
+Before getting started, make sure to fork this repository under your namespace.

 ### Exercise #2a - Setting up GCP IAM and Admin for Terraform Workflow
 The first step for successfully running the GitHub Actions workflow is to set the required Identity and Access Management (IAM) resources on GCP for Terraform to be able to provision the infrastructure.
 Below are the resources which are required to be configured: